 For the past few years, many of you have found your way to Smith.ai from a highly referenced thread on Lawyerist.com, titled "Alternatives to Ruby Receptionists."
-Unfortunately, as Ruby is a $30,000+/year sponsor of Lawyerist, that thread is gone now.

-However, thanks to Archive.org's "Wayback Machine," the comments have been preserved.
+That thread is now gone, but thanks to Archive.org's "Wayback Machine," the comments have been preserved.
 Here are positive testimonials from happy Smith.ai customers who shared their great experience.

 "I wanted to specifically add to this thread because after carefully reading all of the comments on here I switched from Ruby to Smith.ai.
 I flat out could not be happier.
 While I get that Ruby is still cheaper than a full time receptionist, I still needed more predictability in my bills.
 I also think with what technology can do for us these days, a full time receptionist is not the best way to spend money depending on what you need for your practice.
 With all virtual reception - there is huge benefit in being able to answer office calls wherever you are.
 For me, being a family law attorney, that means taking calls as I am able between hearings.